ctu-mrs/ros2_examples/README.md

   * [X] param server callback is hooked up
   * [ ] TODO investigate the `ros__parameters:` namespace, which does not seem to be necessary (and does not work when present)
 * [X] [**Tf2BroadcasterExample**](https://github.com/ctu-mrs/ros2_examples/blob/master/src/tf2_broadcaster_example.cpp) - publishing transforms, ok
-  * [ ] TODO no innovation in TF structure, missing the option to have multiple parents
+  * [ ] no innovation in TF structure form ROS1, still missing the option to have multiple parents
 * [X] [**Tf2ListenerExample**](https://github.com/ctu-mrs/ros2_examples/blob/master/src/tf2_listener_example.cpp) - receiving transforms, lookup table works, ok

 ### Running the examples